Inside the SonicJS Plugin Architecture: A Deep Dive

 | User | Project-level src/plugins/ | Anything you write | When configured |

-Available plugins are still shipped with the package, but they're only wired up when createSonicJSApp() chooses to instantiate them.
-Magic-link auth is the canonical example β app.ts calls createMagicLinkAuthPlugin() and mounts its routes only if the host application opts in.
+Available plugins are still shipped with the package, but they're only wired up when registerPlugins() in src/index.ts includes them.
+Magic-link auth is the canonical example β add it to the registerPlugins array and its routes activate.

 User plugins are everything you write.
-They follow the exact same Plugin interface and go through the exact same registry.
+They call definePlugin() and are passed to the same registerPlugins() call.
 There is no second-class API for "plugins you didn't write" β your code gets the full extension surface.

 ββββββββββββββββββββββββ